Soup-Dumpling/clearbank-tech-test-dotnet/README.md

 Assumptions and Conditions for a Valid Payment:

-- In a debtor - creditor relationship, a payment flows from the debtor to the creditor.
+- In a debtor - creditor relationship, a payment flows from the debtor to the creditor
-- Both creditor and debtor accounts must be present in the database for a valid payment to occur.
+- Both creditor and debtor accounts must be present in the database for a valid payment to occur
-- The creditor account status must be either AccountStatus.InboundPaymentsOnly OR AccountStatus.Live.
+- The creditor account status must be either AccountStatus.InboundPaymentsOnly OR AccountStatus.Live
 - The debtor account status must be AccountStatus.Live.
-If the debtor account status is AccountStatus.InboundPaymentsOnly then it can only receive funds and not send funds to another account.
+If the debtor account status is AccountStatus.InboundPaymentsOnly then it can only receive funds and not send funds to another account
-- The debtor account balance must be greater than or equal to the requested payment amount, otherwise the account would have insufficient funds for the payment.
+- The debtor account balance must be greater than or equal to the requested payment amount, otherwise the account would have insufficient funds for the payment
-- Both creditor and debtor accounts must be subscribed to the payment scheme that the payment is being sent through, otherwise the payment cannot go through.
+- Both creditor and debtor accounts must be subscribed to the payment scheme that the payment is being sent through, otherwise the payment cannot go through
-- If either creditor or debtor accounts are not subscribed to a payment scheme then the payment cannot go through.
+- If either creditor or debtor accounts are not subscribed to a payment scheme then the payment cannot go through
 - The payment must be today or in the future, it cannot be in the past.
 For example, yesterday or last week.
 Otherwise, the payment is invalid

 ### Account Table